daveabrock/daveabrock.github.io/_posts/2020-05-24-dotnet-stacks-1.markdown

 tags: [dotnet-stacks]
 ---

+This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
+Consider [subscribing today](https://dotnetstacks.com/register) to get this content right away!
+Subscribers don't have to wait a week to receive the content.
+{: .notice--success}

 Welcome to the very first issue of *The .NET Stacks*!
 I appreciate all of you for being my first subscribers—even before it was even launched.
 If you have any suggestions, you can simply reply to this email or [hit me up on Twitter](https://twitter.com/dotnetstacks).
 And if you like what you see, I would love for you to [share with others](https://www.dotnetstacks.com/register) as well.
 Let's get started!

 ## 3 things to keep you informed